eckepecke/bsv-edutask/lab-assignments/lab-unit-2-assignments-4-5-6.md

 ### GitHub Workflow for Backend Unit Tests

+Question is raised on the link to the automatic execution of workflow.

+[Link to GitHub Workflow run that fails, where owner can run-run jobs: https://github.com/eckepecke/bsv-edutask/actions/runs/15065156237]

-[Link to GitHub Workflow: https://github.com/username/repo/path/to/workflow]
+[Link to GitHub Workflow file: https://github.com/eckepecke/bsv-edutask/blob/830a8b4e3cc73e436a607b4997e60ce12740039d/.github/workflows/python-tests.yml]

-**Description of the Workflow Implementation:**

-[Explain how the workflow is set up and what it does]

 ### Pull Request to Fix get_user_by_email Method

-[Link to pull request: https://github.com/username/repo/pull/PR_Number]
+[Link to pull request: https://github.com/eckepecke/bsv-edutask/pull/1]

-**Description of Changes Made:**

-[Explain what changes were made to fix the method and how they resolved the issues]

-**Evidence of Test Execution:**

-[Insert screenshot or description of successful test execution from the PR]

 ## References